 PRESCHOOL STUDENTS WITH DISABILITIES:

 Includes children aged 2 years 9 months until they are eligible for kindergarten place.
-Parents pay a weekly tuition fee for their child’s JRC preschool program.
-JRC employees receive a discount on these services.
+Parents pay a weekly tuition fee for their child’s The Arc Jefferson - St. Lawrence preschool program.
+The Arc Jefferson - St. Lawrence employees receive a discount on these services.

 UNIVERSAL PRE-KINDERGARTEN (WATERTOWN SCHOOL DISTRICT):

 - 3 year old full day, 4 year old full day, and 4 year old half day available

 - For information about Universal Pre-K please visit the Watertown school District informational page: www.watertowncsd.org

 8:1:1 classrooms include eight preschool students with disabilities, one special education teacher and one teacher aide.
 There is also an early education teacher and up to 10 “typically developing” children.

 - Speech Therapy, Occupational Therapy, Physical Therapy and Nursing

 - Multi-disciplinary Evaluation Services